 Red Tape

-The Arroyos and Foothills Conservancy (AFC) closes the property from sundown to sunup, and monitors the area with real time cameras.
-To enter AFC property at night, notify https://arroyosfoothills.org/contact-us/ that you will be there at night and provide the date and number of people.
+The Arroyos and Foothills Conservancy (AFC) closes the property from sundown to sunup.
+Real time cameras monitor the area.
+To enter AFC property at night, send a request to https://arroyosfoothills.org/contact-us/.
+Provide the date and number of people.

 Gear